Sl-Alex/SmartWatch/README.md

 # Hardware
 Both schematic and PCB were created with KiCAD.
 KiCAD project is located in the PCB subfolder.
 Project uses components from my [KiCAD_libs](https://github.com/Sl-Alex/KiCAD_libs) repository.<br />
 **Status**: Finished.
 PCB is assembled, all HW features are tested and work as expected.
-Standby current (without BLE) is about 250uA, active mode (display and all peripherals are on) consumes about 65mA.
-BLE module itself consumes about 1mA average current.
+Standby time seems to be about 3 weeks (with BLE active).

 # Software
 Project is created in [EmBitz](http://www.emblocks.org/web/)<br />
-**Status**: Partially works.
+**Status**: Can be used as a standalone watch (BT sync is not implemented yet).
 See [issues list](https://github.com/Sl-Alex/SmartWatch/issues) for details.<br />

 # Licensing
 The whole project is available under GPL v3 license (see [LICENSE](LICENSE) file), except of files, which clearly mention other license type in the file header.